Skip to main content

 The reason this fails is that Active Directory doesn’t run a single access check when you modify an attribute — it runs two, and most people only know about the first one:

-Layer 2 — the SAM layer sits behind the first one and enforces its own rules on attributes it considers “its own”.
-These rules are hardcoded in the Domain Controller’s code — not configurable through ACLs, GPOs, or anything else.
+Layer 2: the SAM layer sits behind the first one and enforces its own rules on attributes it considers “its own”.
+These rules are hardcoded in the Domain Controller’s code and not configurable through ACLs, GPOs, or anything else.
 Regardless of your AD permissions, the SAM layer has the final say on its attributes.

 And the SAM layer’s verdict on sIDHistory writes is asymmetric: